 People with diabetes who experience symptoms of DKA need immediate medical attention.
 DKA can be fatal, and it needs emergency hospital treatment.

-A person with diabetes may have high blood glucose levels, but their cells cannot access this glucose to use it as energy.
+A person with diabetes may have high blood glucose levels, but their cells cannot access this glucose to use as energy.

 Insulin is necessary for processing glucose effectively.
 Even if a person has high blood sugar levels, their body may lack energy.